DanielMoscoso/100day_challenge/Readme.txt

 		 repetitions the 'for loop' did; which is stored in REPS, and it is also passed down as an argument, hence 'reps'.
 When the last iteration comes, it simply prints 4 check marks, and lets the person take a break for 20mins.
+		-The rest of the debugging code has been commented out.
 ===============================================================================